nu-jliu/allen.github.io/_projects/ekf-slam-from-scratch.md

 {: refdef}

 #### Point Clustering
-First, a simple unsupervised learning algorithm is used to group the LiDAR points into clusters based on their Euclidean distance from each other.
+First, a simple unsupervised DBSCAN-like learning algorithm is used to group the LiDAR points into clusters based on their Euclidean distance from each other.
 Each cluster is considered a possible landmark.

 #### Circle Classification and Regression
 Clusters are filtered using a [circle detection algorithm](https://ieeexplore.ieee.org/document/1570721) to determine which are likely to represent cylindrical landmarks and which are not.